turri21/WonderSwan_Senhor/README.md

 sampleposReq <= sampleposReq_internal; -- Senhor: Assign internal signals to output ports

-You need to add Bootrom files for WonderSwan, WonderSwan Color and Pocket Challenge V2 to the respective folers:
+You need to add Bootrom files for WonderSwan, WonderSwan Color and Pocket Challenge V2 to their respective folders:

 boot.rom -> WonderSwan